yearn/tokenized-strategy/SPECIFICATION.md

 - ...

 ## Development
 Strategists should be able to use a pre-built "Strategy Mix" that will contain the imported BaseStrategy.sol as well as standardized tests for any 4626 vault.
-Developing a strategy can be as simple as overriding three functions, with the potential for any number of other constraints or actions to be built on top of it.
+Developing a strategy can be as simple as overriding three required functions, with the potential for any number of other constraints or actions to be built on top of it.
 The Base implementation is only ~2KB, meaning there is plenty of room for strategists to build complex implementations while not having to be concerned with the generic functionality.

 ### Needed to Override